 Foot flare/clubface mismatches are common.
 The most damaging of these are matching a deflared foot and a closed-face position (severe hooks), an overly flared foot and open-clubface position (push slices), and a square-face position with extremeness in foot flair either way (pulls and pushes).

-Hip Action The more your hips move laterally before they turn, the more time the clubface has to rotate through impact.
+The more your hips move laterally before they turn, the more time the clubface has to rotate through impact.
 Thus, a lot of lateral hip action provides an open clubface the time it needs to square up.
 To prevent overclosing of the shut clubface, the matchup is hips that rotate early with minimal lateral motion.

 Common hip action/clubface mismatches are overly active hips paired with a closed clubface (fore left!) and minimal lateral hip action with an open face (fore right!).